 Summer might be right around the corner, but if you’re feeling guilty about skipping out on spring cleaning, it’s not too late!
+Brush up with cyber security best practices.
 Now is the perfect time to clean up your network security, sweep away the bugs, and keep your most sensitive data where it belongs—away from prying eyes.

 Considering that cyber-crime costs the global economy hundreds of billions of dollars, this is one area of spring cleaning you don’t want to neglect.
 New malware and worms are released “into the wild” on a daily basis, and they could be headed directly to your network.
 Here are some simple best practices you can follow to protect yourself—and your data.